Quick Summary

 She previously held positions as Cisco and Motorola’s chief technology officer.
 She previously served as the CEO of the electric vehicle business NIO USA.
 Her upbringing was in Vijayawada.
 The fighter received her undergraduate studies at IIT Delhi and her master’s degree at Cornell University.
 She was included among the most influential 100 women in the world, according to Forbes.

-In 2017 she started working for Vertex Pharmaceuticals, and in 2020–21 she was promoted to president and CEO.
-She has had a significant impact on the industry, as evidenced by her selection for the Boston Business Journal’s Power 50 and her receiving of the TiE Boston Healthcare Leadership Award.
+In 2017, she joined Vertex Pharmaceuticals, and by 2020–21, she was promoted to President and CEO.
+Her remarkable contributions to the industry have earned her prestigious accolades, including being named to the Boston Business Journal’s Power 50 list and receiving the TiE Boston Healthcare Leadership Award.

-One of the biggest producers of IT services in India, HCL Technologies, is led by Indian entrepreneur Roshni Nadar Malhotra.
-She is the daughter of HCL founder Shiv Nadar.
-Since 2013, Roshni Nadar Malhotra has joined HCL Technologies, and in 2017, she was appointed vice chair.
-She assumed leadership of HCL Technologies in 2020, becoming the country of India’s largest IT company’s first female chairperson.
+One of the largest IT service providers in India, HCL Technologies, is led by Roshni Nadar Malhotra, an influential Indian entrepreneur and the daughter of HCL founder Shiv Nadar.
+Roshni joined HCL Technologies in 2013, and in 2017, she was appointed vice chairperson.
+In 2020, she made history by becoming the first female chairperson of HCL Technologies, marking a significant milestone for women CEOs in India.

-Also Read: Emerging Career Fields for Women in 2023
+Also Read: What are the Top Emerging Career Fields for Women in 2025

 Gender biases and stereotypes continue to pose significant challenges for women CEOs in India.
 Deeply entrenched cultural beliefs often limit the opportunities available to women, reinforcing the notion that leadership roles are reserved for men.